 - Talk about the issue with your partner, do sensual exercises, and get counseling.

-- Stop medicines that may be causing the problem.
-In some cases, a different medicine can be tried.
+- Ask your doctor about changing any medicines that may be causing the problem.
+In some cases, you may be able to use a different medicine.

 - Take testosterone or another treatment to fix a hormone problem, such as low testosterone, if tests show that you have one.

 - Take pills that help you get an erection.
 These pills are called PDE-5 inhibitors.
 They include sildenafil (such as Viagra), tadalafil (such as Cialis), and vardenafil (such as Levitra).
-Check with your doctor to see if it is safe for you to take one of these medicines with your other medicines.
-These pills can be dangerous if you take nitroglycerin or other medicines that contain nitrates (for heart disease) or alpha-blockers (for blood pressure or an enlarged prostate).
+Check with your doctor to see if it's safe for you to take one of these medicines with your other medicines.
+These pills can be dangerous if you take nitroglycerin or other medicines that contain nitrates (for heart disease).

 - Use medicines that are injected or inserted into the penis.